Electrode Interface Fixture (EIF)

 Figure: Electrode Interface Fixture (EIF8) Connector.
 Left: Top View.
 Center: Bottom view.
 Right: Pin Assignments.

-The EIF8-SSSS starts off as a connector loaded with eight wires.
+To make the EIF8-SSSS starts off as a connector loaded with eight wires.
 We remove those that are not needed, cut those that remain to length 40 mm and strip the insulation off the final 2 mm of each lead by scraping it off in one movement with a scalpel.
 We use these bare ends to test the electrical function of the fixture before we ship.

 The EIF8-XAAX is a complex electrode with five wires, each of which has its own color and termination.
 The table below presents the color coding.